Kelly McQueen: Leadership

+In addition to her leadership within academic anesthesiology and global health, Dr. McQueen has also founded international organizations and led non-profit efforts.
+She has also served on boards supporting academic anesthesiology, hospitals, and surgical support for low and middle-income countries.

 In 2006, McQueen founded the Burden of Surgical Disease Working Group and served as its leader until its transition to the Alliance of Surgery and Anesthesia Presence (ASAP) in 2010.
 ASAP later became the 6th integrated society of the International Society of Surgeons; she was the inaugural president from 2013–15.
-In 2007, McQueen developed the idea for the Global Surgical Consortium (GSC), a 501c3 non-profit organization, which was officially established in 2010 and continued its commitment to supporting surgical and anesthesia assessments in low and middle-income countries with the goals of improving access to surgery and safe anesthesia, patient safety, and surgical and anesthesia outcomes.
+In 2007, McQueen developed the idea for the Global Surgical Consortium (GSC), a 501c3 non-profit organization, which was officially established in 2010 and she served as the founder and President of GSC until 2019.

-McQueen also became one of the founding board members of the G4 Alliance in 2015.
+McQueen was one of the founding board members of the G4 Alliance in 2015.

-McQueen continues to serve as founder and President of GSC.
 She has also served as the American Society of Anesthesiologists Global Humanitarian Outreach Committee Chair from 2009-2015.
 Since 2011, she has been a board member to the American Society of Anesthesiology Charitable Foundation.
 From 2017-2019 she served as a board member to the Shalom Foundation.
 From 2022-24, she served on the Board of Directors of the University of Wisconsin Medical Foundation.
 She is also a member of the Women in Anesthesia Advisory Board since its founding in 2016.
 Additionally, McQueen was reappointed as a member of the American Society of Anesthesiology Charitable Foundation Board of Directors until October 2027.

-McQueen is currently serving on the Council at Large Global Affairs Committee for the International Society of Surgery until 2026 and the Larner College of Medicine Alumni Executive Committee until June 2028.